-4.8.1.
-Electrical equipment (2.G.1)
+4.8.1 Electrical equipment (2.G.1)

-This category encompasses the consumption of $SF_6$ in electrical equipment.
-Data on $SF_6$ have been compiled by the MEE.
+This category encompasses the consumption of SF_6 in electrical equipment.
+Data on SF_6 have been compiled by the Ministry of Economy and Sustainable Development.

-Certain amount of $SF_6$ is contained in electrical equipment used in Croatian National Electricity (HEP) and KONČAR Electrical Industries Inc. Total quantity of $SF_6$ is imported and used as an insulation medium in high and medium voltage electrical equipment - gas-insulated switchgear (GIS) and circuit-breakers.
+Certain amount of SF_6 is contained in electrical equipment used in companies Hrvatska elektroprivreda (HEP) and Končar Electrical Industries Inc. Total quantity of SF_6 is imported and used as an insulation medium in high and medium voltage electrical equipment - gas-insulated switchgear (GIS) and circuit-breakers.

-Emissions of SF6 have been calculated using data on total charge of SF6 contained in the existing stock of equipment and leakage and maintenance losses as a fixed %age of the total charge (Tier 2 methodology, 2006 IPCC Guidelines) provided by Croatian Electricity Utility Company (Hrvatska elektroprivreda, HEP) and Končar - Electrical Industries Inc.
+Emissions of SF_6 have been calculated using data on total charge of SF_6 contained in the existing stock of equipment, and leakage and maintenance losses (Tier 2 methodology, 2006 IPCC Guidelines) provided by HEP and Končar.

-Data on total charge of $SF_6$ contained in the gas-insulated switchgear and circuit-breakers and leakage/maintenance losses of the total charge, as well as losses during $SF_6$ manipulation and testing of high voltage circuit-breakers and apparatus before delivery, have been provided by:
+Data on total charge of SF6 contained in the gas-insulated switchgear and circuit-breakers. and leakage/maintenance losses of the total charge, as well as losses during manipulation and testing of high voltage circuit-breakers and apparatus before delivery, have been provided by: